Skip to main content

 story placement rules

-The generator must use real Location facts.
-It must not place Features by independent flat chance per Location.
+The generator must use real Territory facts.
+It must not place Features by independent flat chance per Territory.

 Outputs